Skip to content

 Centralized NPM Dependencies for Multi-Theme Projects

-This guide explains how to maintain a single Node.js/NPM installation at the Magento project root to build multiple Hyvä themes.
-This approach mirrors workflows familiar from Luma-based SCSS tooling like Snowdog Frontools, where all build dependencies are managed centrally rather than duplicated in each theme directory.
+This guide explains how to centralize NPM dependencies and Tailwind CSS build configuration at the Magento project root for building multiple Hyvä themes.
+Instead of maintaining separate Node.js installations and package.json files in each theme's web/tailwind/ directory, this approach consolidates all build dependencies (Tailwind CSS, PostCSS, Autoprefixer) into a single NPM project.
+This centralized NPM build configuration mirrors workflows familiar from Luma-based SCSS tooling like Snowdog Frontools, where all frontend build dependencies are managed centrally rather than duplicated in each theme directory.

 Advanced Configuration